Prospectus

 What many fail to realize is that the ancients lacked the modern notion of labor.
 They only considered work from what resulted, there was no abstracted sense of labor to produce that work.
 Hence Aristotle describes slavery as a physical phenomenon rather than a political one.
 The master puts the body of the slave to use, not to work.
 But this introduces problematic questions around how a human being can have a body that is not its own primary body (i.e. how does the master have the slave's body).

-One way he navigates this is likenign the slave to household tools or equipment (ktemata).
+One way he navigates this is by likening the slave to household tools or equipment (ktemata).
 Slaves are like the automata of Hephaestus necessary for the administration of the household.
 They are not directed toward the production of ergon as such but rather use.
 This ties to Aristotle's distinction of those instruments which produce goods against those which are merely used.
 For example, musical instruments have no lasting product but are used to create music.
 Slaves are to be thought of instruments in this sense.

 This is rather foreign to use moderns who think use in terms of instrumentality and technical ends, but we must understand the fundamental ancient distinction between poiesis (creation) and praxis (practice).
 A practice does not necessarily produce ergon.